sl-design-system/components/website/src/categories/components/textarea/accessibility.md

 - `disabled` dims the text area visually, takes it out of the tab-focus sequence, prevents actions (click, enter) on it and announces it as 'dimmed' or 'disabled' in a screen reader.

 - `aria-disabled` only does the latter.
 You will need to disable the functionality yourself.
-This might be useful for scenarios where you don't want to take the checkbox out of the navigation flow.
+This might be useful for scenarios where you don't want to take the text area out of the navigation flow.

 When `disabled` is added to a text area there is no need to also add `aria-disabled`.
 Everything `aria-disabled` does, `disabled` does as well.
 You can read more on the difference and in which scenarios which option might be preferable on the [MDN page about aria-disabled](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-disabled).